-- 2 Types of Orders to Execute Bid and Ask
+- 3 Examples of Order Types to Execute on the Bid and Ask

 Bid and Ask

-- Bid: Bid is the highest current price on record that a trader is willing to pay for one share.
+- The bid is the highest current price on record that a trader is willing to pay for one share.

-- Ask: Ask is the current lowest price on record that a trader is willing to accept for one share.
+- The ask is the current lowest price on record that a trader’s willing to accept for one share.

 It’s important to understand that there are other bid and ask prices in the order book or queue.
 They’re waiting for the current price to get knocked off by an order execution or another trader to offer a higher bid or a lower ask.

-Let’s take a look at an example to put bid and ask into a familiar context …
+Let’s take a look at an example to put a bid and ask into a familiar context.

 How Buying and Selling Work